 Over the last decade, we embarked on a journey to meet the growing, unmet need of providing outstanding physiatric care to people who need it in north Florida.
 This dream began with one physician and one researcher.
-That vision has become a reality as we are in the process of establishing independence as a clinical department in the UF College of Medicine.
+That vision has become a reality as we have established independence as a clinical department in the UF College of Medicine.
 Our ability to care for the under served populations with disabilities and complex musculoskeletal conditions has exponentially increased.
 We have grown to be a team of more than 14 faculty and mid-levels, and are continuing to grow.

 We strive to build strong relationships with our patients, and together, keep advancing the field of PM&R. Through innovative research with our patient partners, we expect to make significant strides in several areas including neurorehabilitation, pediatric rehabilitation, comprehensive spine care and sports injury prevention.
 A unique strength of our faculty is our integration clinically and academically among numerous departments in the College of Medicine.
 We provide distinctive insight on functional outcomes that affect quality of life across the spectrum of musculoskeletal and brain injury in adults and children.
 We are proud to be selected as part of UF’s Problem Solvers Campaign for our ability to find solutions for complex medical problems.
 Where you see transitions in medical care from bedside to home and management of challenging medical cases – you will see our physiatry team.